How to Register

 Acceptable Documentation

 Representatives must submit documentation that includes the information that needs to be confirmed.
-They may submit a copy of one or a combination of the following unexpired documents in support of registration.
-USAC encourages representatives to refer to the RAD Acceptable Documentation Guide when preparing documents.
+They may submit a copy of one or a combination of unexpired documents in support of registration.
+Representatives should refer to the RAD Acceptable Documentation Guide when preparing documents.

 Submit Documentation to USAC